0xGLSS/Bug-Bounty-Methodology/Race conditions.md

 1. Create a group and duplicate tabs within it.
 2. Click the drop-down arrow by the side of the Send button and select "Send group in parallel"
 3. Click Send group.
 Repeater sends all of the requests from the grouped tabs.
-### Things to do:
+    ### Use cases
-    Using a redeem code multiple times
+    1. Using a redeem code multiple times

-    Rating a product multiple times
+    2. Rating a product multiple times

-    Withdrawing or transferring cash in excess of your account balance
+    3. Withdrawing or transferring cash in excess of your account balance

-    Reusing a single CAPTCHA solution
+    4. Reusing a single CAPTCHA solution

 ### Bypassing Rate limiting using Turbo Intruder